Canadian Solar Inc. (CSIQ) Shares Plummet Below 1-Year High

 CSIQ’s Market Performance

-The stock of Canadian Solar Inc. (CSIQ) has seen a -3.61% decrease in the past week, with a 8.21% rise in the past month, and a -5.77% fall in the past quarter.
-The volatility ratio for the week is 4.14%, and the volatility levels for the past 30 days are at 4.72% for CSIQ.
-The simple moving average for the last 20 days is -2.41% for CSIQ stock, with a simple moving average of 2.92% for the last 200 days.
+The stock of Canadian Solar Inc. (CSIQ) has seen a -9.30% decrease in the past week, with a 0.44% rise in the past month, and a -8.59% fall in the past quarter.
+The volatility ratio for the week is 3.50%, and the volatility levels for the past 30 days are at 4.89% for CSIQ.
+The simple moving average for the past 20 days is -10.00% for CSIQ’s stock, with a -4.35% simple moving average for the past 200 days.

 Analysts’ Opinion of CSIQ